Nicholas Hilliard (judge)

-Sir Nicholas Hilliard (born 1 May 1959), is a British judge who served as Recorder of London, an ancient and senior legal post at the Old Bailey, and before that Common Serjeant of London, the Recorder's second, appointed to that office in May 2013.
-From 6 January 2015 he was Recorder of London, the senior judge at the Old Bailey.
+Sir Nicholas Hilliard (born 1 May 1959), is a British judge, serving as a judge of the High Court of Justice since 19 November 2019.
+He previously served as Recorder of London, an ancient and senior legal post at the Old Bailey from 2015 to 2019 and before that Common Serjeant of London, the Recorder's deputy, from 2013 to 2015.

-Promoted, in October 2019, a judge of the High Court of Justice, he took up that appointment on 19 November 2019 ceasing to be Recorder of London.

-Education
+Biography

 Hilliard was educated at Bradfield College in Berkshire, and Lincoln College, Oxford.
 Called to the Bar in 1981, he was appointed a Bencher of the Middle Temple in 2003.

-Career

 In 1995, Hilliard was appointed Treasury Counsel at the Central Criminal Court and served in that capacity until 2008 when he was promoted Senior Treasury Counsel.
 In 2001 he was appointed as a Recorder of the Crown Court and in 2003 became a Master of the Bench at the Middle Temple.
 Chairman of the Criminal Bar Association from 2005 to 2006, Hilliard took silk in 2008.
 In that year he led the prosecution of the murderers of Ben Kinsella.